Man wanted by deputies for cashing fake checks worth thousands of dollars from U.S. Treasury

 PONCHATOULA — A man is wanted for cashing fake checks worth thousands of dollars from the U.S. Treasury by deputies.

-The first instance of check fraud resulted in a check cashed for $9,334.78 at a First Bank location on LA 190, Tangipahoa Parish deputies said.
-Robinson is then accused of withdraw two, $7,000 checks at the same branch.
+Tangipahoa Parish deputies said the first instance of check fraud resulted in a check cashed for $9,334.78 at a First Bank location on LA 190.
+Robinson is then accused of withdrawing two $7,000 checks at the same branch.
 Later, at the Ponchatoula location, Robinson tried to deposit a $14,000 check.

-All of the checks he tried to deposit were written to his name from the U.S. Treasury, deputies said.
+Deputies said all of the checks he tried to deposit were written to his name from the U.S. Treasury.

 Robinson is wanted for one count each of bank fraud, government benefits fraud and unlawful production, manufacturing, distribution or possession of fraudulent documents for identification purposes.